ItsYeWolfie/javascript-concepts/README.md

 In the code above, we can see that we are creating three variables, `a`, `b`, and `c`, and we are assigning them the values of the first, second, and third elements of the `arr` array, respectively.
 This is how we used to do it before ES6.

-Now, let's see how we can do it with destructuring:
+Now, let's see how we can do it via destructuring:

 ```javascript
 const [a, b, c] = [2, 3, 4];
 console.log(a, b, c); // 2 3 4
 ```

 Now, we are creating three variables, `a`, `b`, and `c`, and we are assigning them the values of the first, second, and third elements of the array on the right, respectively.
-This is how we can do it with destructuring in ES6.
+This is how we can do it via destructuring in ES6.
 This is a very useful feature, it doesn't mutate the original array, and it is very easy to use.

 #### Skipping Elements